gradle/actions/setup-gradle/README.md

 To reduce the space required for caching, this action makes a best effort to reduce duplication in cache entries.

-State will be restored from the cache during the first `gradle-build-action` step for any workflow job, and cache entries will be written back to the cache at the end of the job, after all Gradle executions have completed.
+State will be restored from the cache during the first `setup-gradle` step for any workflow job, and cache entries will be written back to the cache at the end of the job, after all Gradle executions have completed.

 ### Disabling caching